openstack/openstack-manuals/doc/common/glossary.rst

       The code name for the thirty fourth release of OpenStack.

+   2027.1 Indri

+      The code name for the thirty fifth release of OpenStack.

    6to4

       A mechanism that allows IPv6 packets to be transmitted